pdsinterop/awesome-solid/contributing.md

 6. If the entry does not comfortably fit in any of the existing sections, feel free create a new section more to your liking!

-7. If the entry is part of an existing sections that covers several topics, feel free to split the section into several sections if things become too crowded.
+7. If the entry is part of an existing section that covers several topics, feel free to split the section into several sections if things become too crowded.